|As Featured In:|

 Exchanging quantity for quality in the warm-up has been one of the most important modifications we've made in the past with injured or underperforming throwers we've seen.
 The benefits are due to both the addition of valuable exercises, but more significantly, taking away an excessive amount of unproductive work that's just piling fatigue on top of the rotator cuff before throwing.

 With all this in mind, if you're "that guy" who takes forever to warm up, it's probably time to cut back.
 As CP pitching coordinator Matt Blake has joked, "If you need a post-workout shake after your warm-up, you're doing it all wrong."
 Start thinking about ways to make the pre-throwing period more efficient - and then get your volume in at a later point in time.

 Looking for more insights like this?
 Check out one of our Elite Baseball Mentorships, where we discuss scapular posture and movement evaluation techniques (along with many other topics) in great detail.
-We just announced our next Phase 1 (Upper Extremity) event: June 15-17 – and we also have a Phase 2 (Lower Extremity) taking place January 5-7.
+We just announced our next Phase 1 (Upper Extremity) event: January 17-19 at CSP in Hudson, MA.

 Sign-up Today for our FREE Baseball Newsletter and Receive Instant Access to a 47-minute Presentation from Eric Cressey on Individualizing the Management of Overhead Athletes!

 Individualizing the Management of

 Sign Up and Get Access to This Free 47-Minute Presentation